Course Aims and Description

 Note that at the bottom of the textbook page linked above is a section called "Book supplements."
 This includes a zipped data directory of all the data sets used in the text, and an "Rfiles folder" containing all the code used in the examples in the book.
 This is extremely useful for trying out the code snippets without having to re-type everything.
 You will still have to install the R modules used on your own, as we do not have access to the author's own configuration files that are loaded in the examples.
 But in my experience, once you've installed the relevant modules, the code provided works as advertised.

 You will need access to a computer with an internet connection and the ability to install R and RStudio (there are instructions for doing so here).
+We would like to encourage you to bring to class a machine with Rstudio on it when possible, as we will do in-class exercises at times, and these will work best if at least one student in each group has a functional machine.
+If you don't have an easily portable machine or a functional battery, don't worry; you can team up with someone who does or we'll provide alternative approaches.
 Problem sets will be completed in R Markdown notebooks.
 The software for doing this is part of your RStudio installation.
-If you need help in obtaining computational resources, please contact the course staff as soon as possible.
+If you need help in obtaining computational resources, please contact the course staff or the CS/ECE help desk as soon as possible.

 You will need to create a Gradescope account to submit your work and receive feedback on it.
 The link to join the class in Gradescope and the entry code are on the private class page.